 Old Mackinac Point Lighthouse

 Shepler's Mackinac Island Ferries offers lighthouse cruises several says a week during the summer.
 There are two different cruises.
-These photos were taken on the westbound lighthouse cruise in 2005.
+These photos were taken on the westbound lighthouse cruise.

 The lighthouse cruises depart from the Mackinaw City dock, head west, pass Old Mackinac Point Lighthouse and stop briefly in the under the "Mighty Mac" (Mackinac Bridge), before continuing to Waugoshance Point and Lake Michigan during the 3 hour tour.